-- 5.1.
-Before seeking any quotes, tenders or awarding a contract, the Responsible Manager must: - ensure they have all appropriate authorisations and approvals on file (see Scheme of Delegations); - ensure there is sufficient budgetary provision; - seek all necessary legal, procurement, financial, risk management and technical advice: - provide a full specification before entering any procurement process; - agree a procurement plan and process with the Procurement & Contracts Manager (and Head of Legal Services where the contract value exceeds £25,000); - ensure that appropriate maintenance regimes for equipment purchased are put in place.
-When evaluating tenders or bids received, consideration must be given the whole life costs of the contract e.g. maintenance arrangements and any residual valuations;
+- 5.1 Before seeking any quotes, tenders or awarding a contract, the Responsible Manager must: - ensure they have all appropriate authorisations and approvals on file (see Scheme of Delegations); - ensure there is sufficient budgetary provision; - seek all necessary legal, procurement, financial, risk management and technical advice; - provide a full specification before entering any procurement process; - agree a procurement plan and process with the Procurement & Contracts Manager (and Head of Legal Services where the contract value exceeds £25,000);

-- complete any investigations and/or risk assessments necessary to discharge the Service's duties under the Health and Safety at Work Act 1974 and subsequent regulations or approved codes of practice; - Complete all appropriate data impact assessments and/or equalities impact assessments in respect of the services to be provided or works to be procured. - confirm the appropriateness of the suppliers asked to quote or to tender.
+- ensure that appropriate maintenance regimes for equipment purchased are put in place.
+When evaluating tenders or bids received, consideration must be given the whole life costs of the contract e.g. maintenance arrangements and any residual valuations; - complete any investigations and/or risk assessments necessary to discharge the Service's duties under the Health and Safety at Work Act 1974 and subsequent regulations or approved codes of practice; - confirm the appropriateness of the suppliers asked to quote or to tender.
 Responsible Managers should take reasonable care in supplier selection and should ask for reasonable supporting information commensurate with the value/risk of the procurement.
 Appendix A contains a list of example information that the ordering officer may consider in assessing suppliers.
-Where potential suppliers are picked from a select list or register, the ordering officer should confirm with the compiler that suppliers have submitted satisfactory supporting information commensurate with the value/risk of the procurement; - ensure written records are kept in relation to any pre-tender or quotation enquiries, including notes of telephone conversations and/or meetings with potential suppliers to be filed in the central repository /contract file (SharePoint); - avoid any suggestion of impropriety and ensure any offers of gifts or hospitality from potential suppliers are declined and any personal interests have been declared in accordance with as in SO 13 (Compliance/Probity).
-The Contract Manager should also ensure that they comply with SO13 - provide details of all contracts valued over £5,000 to the Procurement and Contracts Manager for inclusion in the Contracts Register - where the contract value exceeds £25,000 ensure that an Officer Delegated Decision record is completed and sent to Committee Services for publication on the Authority's website - monitor and review the performance of the contract following award.
+Where potential suppliers are picked from a select list or register, the ordering officer should confirm with the compiler that suppliers have submitted satisfactory supporting information commensurate with the value/risk of the procurement; - ensure written records are kept in relation to any pre-tender or quotation enquiries, including notes of telephone conversations and/or meetings with potential suppliers to be filed in the central repository /contract file (SharePoint); - avoid any suggestion of impropriety and ensure any offers of gifts or hospitality from potential suppliers are declined and any personal interests have been declared in accordance with as in Standing Order 13 (Compliance/Probity).
+The Contract Manager should also ensure that they comply with Standing Order 13; - provide details of all contracts valued over £5,000 to the Procurement and Contracts Manager for inclusion in the Contracts Register; - where the contract value exceeds £100,000 ensure that a record of decision is completed by the Contract Manager and send to Committee Services for publication on the Authority's website; and - monitor and review the performance of the contract following award.